wave-rider/VulkanTest/README.md

 # VulkanTest
 Run setup.bat to download and unpack GLFW and GLM libraries

-Download Vulkan sdk from hete https://vulkan.lunarg.com/sdk/home#windows
+Download Vulkan sdk from here: https://vulkan.lunarg.com/sdk/home#windows

 Install it manually into C:\VulkanSDK